zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-8/interface-default-method-implementation.md

 obj.AnotherMethod();
 ```

-Now you execute the above code you will see the following output.
+Now you execute the above code and you will see the following output.

 ```csharp
 This is a default method overridden in class B.